Coat Color:Deep Slate BlueLight Blue Gray

 Are Kerry Blue Terrier good family dogs?

-Yes, the Kerry Blue Terrier is good with kids and rather amiable as long as training is consistent and started when your dog is a puppy.
+Yes, the Kerry Blue Terrier is good with kids and rather amiable as long as training is consistent and starts when your dog is a puppy.
 But don’t mix a Kerry with other canines or cats—this one prefers to be the top dog at home.

 Are Kerry Blue Terriers aggressive?

 No, the Kerry Blue Terrier isn’t known to be aggressive to people, but they need proper socialization and training.
-They can be aggressive with other dogs (without proper socialization and training as noted above) and they have a high prey drive, so they don’t mix well with cats or other small animals.
+They can be aggressive with other dogs (without appropriate socialization and training, as noted above) and have a high prey drive, so they don’t mix well with cats or other small animals.
 Still, this friendly, playful breed is an excellent companion and family pet.
 With enough exercise and a chance at games or dog sports, you’ll enjoy having a well-behaved and satisfied Kerry Blue Terrier.